reactjs/react.dev/src/content/blog/2024/02/15/react-labs-what-we-have-been-working-on-february-2024.md

 Canaries are a change to the way we develop React.
 Previously, features would be researched and built privately inside of Meta, so users would only see the final polished product when released to Stable.
 With Canaries, we’re building in public with the help of the community to finalize features we share in the React Labs blog series.
 This means you hear about new features sooner, as they’re being finalized instead of after they’re complete.

-React Server Components, Asset Loading, Document Metadata, and Actions have all landed the React Canary, and we've added docs for these features on react.dev:
+React Server Components, Asset Loading, Document Metadata, and Actions have all landed in the React Canary, and we've added docs for these features on react.dev:

 - **Directives**: [`"use client"`](/reference/react/use-client) and [`"use server"`](/reference/react/use-server) are bundler features designed for full-stack React frameworks.
 They mark the "split points" between the two environments: `"use client"` instructs the bundler to generate a `<script>` tag (like [Astro Islands](https://docs.astro.build/en/concepts/islands/#creating-an-island)), while `"use server"` tells the bundler to generate a POST endpoint (like [tRPC Mutations](https://trpc.io/docs/concepts)).
 Together, they let you write reusable components that compose client-side interactivity with the related server-side logic.